transducens/demint/README.md

 python -m app.explain_sentences [-h] [-ef ERRANT_FILE] [-xf EXPLAINED_FILE] \
   [-ed ERRANT_DIRECTORY] [-xd EXPLAINED_DIRECTORY]
 ```

+**Prepare RAG indexes**

+Retrieval Augmented Generation (RAG) indexation is typically handled automatically during the `app/rag_sentences` stage of the data pre-processing pipeline.
+However, you can also perform indexation manually beforehand.
+This allows the pipeline to use pre-generated indexes, rather than extracting them during runtime.

+1. Copy the pdf files you want to use for RAG in the `pdf_rag` folder.

+2. Execute the `app/rag/RAGFactory` module.
+Internally, this module relies on:
+    - `app/rag/content_extractor` to extract text content from all PDF files stored in the `pdf_rag` folder.
+    - `app/rag/rag_ragatouille` to create indexes, which are saved in the folder `app/.ragatouille/colbert/indexes/tutor`.

+For the indexation process, the model [colbert-ir/colbertv2.0](https://huggingface.co/colbert-ir/colbertv2.0) is used in conjunction with the tool [RAGatouille](https://github.com/AnswerDotAI/RAGatouille).

 **Get RAG data about the sentences**